 Accommodation: Top-Rated Resorts in San Juan, Puerto Rico

 Highlights: Offers a less-crowded experience than Condado Beach, but in the same area; it has white sand juxtaposed against deep blue and aquamarine water

 Another Condado District beach that is a bit more secluded than Condado Beach proper is Ocean Park Beach.
 Located at the eastern edge of the district, which was originally developed in the 1950s as a Miami Beach-style area and San Juan's first tourist zone, Ocean Park Beach is a white-sand affair that is popular with locals.

-The beach runs for one mile and does not have bathrooms, changing rooms, or showers, so it draws less day-tripping tourists than other area beaches.
+The beach runs for one mile and does not have bathrooms, changing rooms, or showers, so it draws fewer day-tripping tourists than other area beaches.
 On the Atlantic Ocean side of the island, the water here is a pretty deep blue with stripes of aquamarine.

 9. Balneario de Boqueron

 Also on Puerto Rico's southwestern coast in Cabo Rojo is beautiful Balneario de Boqueron.
-Running for three miles, the gold sand beach is accented by almond trees and coconut palms.
+Running for three miles, the golden sand beach is accented by almond trees and coconut palms.
 The water here is very clear, calm, and shallow to start, which makes it popular with families, as well as swimmers.

 The beach has a local vibe and on weekends there are often concerts and festivals held on it.
 There are also restrooms, showers, and snack bars scattered along the beach, and you can grab fresh seafood from local vendors.
 One of the most popular water sports adventures around here is a one-, two-, or four-hour Jet Ski tour along the coastline.

 Highlights: Robinson Crusoe-style vibe thanks to only being accessible by boat